thirdtruck/sweet-turnips/JOURNAL.md

 Nope!
 I take it back.
 The time difference in loading a file vs. compiling is huge!
 Would have saved me of time _and_ **morale** during the jam.
 At least now I know how to do it next time!

 I _did_ go down a rabbit hole on custom error creation but at least I dug myself back up out of that and found a much simpler solution for now.

+So that's one takeaway: Build configurability into your game project early and often!
+(Unity gives you this out of the box but it's imperative for tools like Rust if you want to reduce how often you rebuild the game, which will be _often_ in a game jam.)

+Now let's do refactor this to use `From`!
+This should make things more idiomatic and easier to read.